Find Affordable College Courses

 New Haven, CT

 With a ranking of #6, Yale University did quite well on this year’s best value schools for ethnic studies students.
-Located in the city of New Haven, Yale is a private not-for-profit college with a fairly large student population.
+Located in the city of New Haven, Yale is a private not-for-profit school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Yale are $59,950 per year.